Cobra (American band)

-Cobra was a Swiss-American hard rock band from Memphis, Tennessee, United States, active in the early 1980s.
-First forming in 1982, the band released an album in 1983 that led to tours supporting acts like Quiet Riot and Nazareth.
-They are perhaps best-known for including several musicians who later joined more prominent bands, including future Survivor singer Jimi Jamison and Krokus - and later Asia - guitarist Mandy Meyer.
+Cobra was an American glam metal band from Memphis, Tennessee, active in the early 1980s.
+Having formed in 1982, the band released an album the following year that led to tours supporting acts like Quiet Riot and Nazareth.
+They are perhaps best known for several musicians who later joined more prominent bands, including future Survivor singer Jimi Jamison and Krokus (and later Asia) guitarist Mandy Meyer.
 Cobra went their separate ways in 1984.

 History

 After leaving Krokus on the heels of the Hardware tour in 1982, guitarist Mandy Meyer set up in Memphis, Tennessee to start his own band, joined by fellow Swiss compatriots, vocalist Tommy Andris and bassist Tommy Keiser, both formerly with Lucerne, Switzerland-based group Roxane.
 Andris did not last and was replaced by the former Target frontman Jimi Jamison.
-Eventually named Cobra, the band's line-up was rounded out by Memphis-based guitarist/keyboardist Jack Holder (ex-Black Oak Arkansas) and drummer Jeff Klaven.
+Eventually named Cobra, the band's lineup was rounded out by Memphis-based guitarist/keyboardist Jack Holder (ex-Black Oak Arkansas) and drummer Jeff Klaven.
 Managed by Butch Stone, who had also handled Jamison's old band Target as well as Krokus and Black Oak Arkansas, the band became a fixture on the local scene and managed to score a record deal with Epic Records.
 The group released their lone album, the Tom Allom-produced First Strike, in 1983.
 In the British music magazine Kerrang! the album took first place in the import chart.

-"Blood On Your Money" got MTV airplay, "Looking at You," and "Travelin' Man" were promoted at the TV Club.
-The band toured in the United States, opening for Quiet Riot, Nazareth, and Krokus; the band's show in Memphis on November 27, 1983 was broadcast on the King Biscuit Flower Hour (KBFH) and later partly released on the Live Attack! and Only You Can Rock Me bootlegs.
-The live set included a half dozen unreleased songs, including their original "I'm A Fighter," which was covered by the group Van Zant in the mid-1980s, a cover of "On and On" from MSGs sophomore album and Head Games from Foreigner.
+"Blood On Your Money" got MTV airplay, "Looking at You", and "Travelin' Man" were promoted at the TV Club.
+The band toured in the United States, opening for Quiet Riot, Nazareth, and Krokus; the band's show in Memphis on November 27, 1983, was broadcast on the King Biscuit Flower Hour (KBFH) and later partly released on the Live Attack! and Only You Can Rock Me bootlegs.
+The live set included a half dozen unreleased songs, including their original "I'm a Fighter", which was covered by the group Van Zant in the mid-1980s, a cover of "On and On" from MSGs sophomore album and Head Games from Foreigner.
 Meanwhile, First Strike was only a moderate commercial success, Cobra disbanded in 1984, primarily due to each member wanting to do different things.